 On June 10, 2013, Apple announced iOS 7.
 It was formally supplanted by iOS 8 on September 17, 2014.

 Buried at the end of promo copy about "hundreds of great new features" including "Control Center, Notification Center, improved Multitasking [for all apps], AirDrop, enhanced Photos, Safari, Siri and iTunes Radio," Apple states that only the then currently shipping iPhone, iPod touch, and iPad models -- as well as the slightly older iPad 3rd Gen models -- are supported by the operating system.
-The subsequently introduced iPhone 5c and iPhone 5s models naturally are supported, as well.
+Subsequently introduced devices naturally are supported, as well.

 However, as Apple quietly notes in fine print, particular iOS 7 feature support varies even among these devices.

 Photo Credit: Apple, Inc. (iPhone 5 with iOS 7 Installed)

 Earlier iPhone, iPod touch, and iPad models -- as well as some later models -- are not supported at all.
 For most users of older devices, this is unlikely to come as a great surprise or concern, although it may have been upsetting to those who had recently purchased the iPod touch 4th Gen (A1367) model, which was sold as new a mere eleven days before iOS 7 was announced.
 Caveat emptor.

 If you're not sure which iPhone, iPod touch, or iPad you have, these models can be identified externally by Model Number for the purpose of determining iOS 7 compatibility.
 The model number is listed in small type on the back of each device toward the bottom and looks like A1428.